We may collect a share of sales from items linked to on this page. Learn more.

 The hens add a lovely touch around the home, especially where children are involved.

-They provide lessons in caring for the environment and a great example of paying attention to detail, as they eradicate pesky locusts and other creeping things from your flowering plants.
+When you raise chicken at home, you provide lessons in caring for the environment.
+If offers a great example of paying attention to detail because chicken eradicate pesky locusts and other creeping things from your flowering plants.

-Raising chickens is rewarding in many, many ways; especially seeing those hens pecking away at the ants in the quiet of the early morning.
+Raising chickens at home is rewarding in many, many ways; especially seeing those hens pecking away at the ants in the quiet of the early morning.

 What a wonderful experience raising chickens alongside children, while enjoying the delicious produce on a daily basis.
 Hens also provide fresh, home-grown eggs (organic and free-range if you are so inclined).